solo-io/gloo/docs/content/guides/security/waf/_index.md

 Gloo now supports the popular Web Application Firewall framework/ruleset [ModSecurity](https://www.modsecurity.org/) 3.0.3.

 ## **WAF in Gloo**
 Gloo Enterprise now includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.
-The OWASP Core Rule Set is included by default and can be toggled on and off easily, as well as the ability to add or create custom rule sets.
-More information on the rule sets, and the rules language generally can be found [here](https://www.modsecurity.org/rules.html).
+There is support for configuring rule sets based on the OWASP Core Rule Set as well as custom rule sets.
+More information on available rule sets, and the rules language generally, can be found [here](https://www.modsecurity.org/rules.html).

 ## **Why Mod Security**
 API Gateways act as a control point for the outside world to access the various application services running in your environment.
 A Web Application Firewall offers a standard way to to inspect and handle all incoming traffic.
 Mod Security is one such firewall.
 ModSecurity uses a simple rules language to interpret and process incoming http traffic.
 There are many rule sets publically available, such as the [OWASP Core Rule Set](https://github.com/SpiderLabs/owasp-modsecurity-crs).